frederic-mahe/BIO9905MERG1_vsearch_swarm_pipeline/pipeline.md

 results to mass storage.
 The goal is to speed up processing, and to make the code more modular and clearer.
-On the other hand, `fifo`s are tricky to use, as you must remember to launch producers and consumers in the backgroup before running the last consumer.
+On the other hand, `fifo`s are tricky to use, as you must remember to launch producers and consumers in the background before running the last consumer.

 Don't panic!
 While the script is running, we are going to look at each function and explain what it does: